 If you’re interested in getting a sense of what motivational interviewing looks like, you may find this comprehensive exercise in Motivational Interviewing Techniques a good place to start.
 It is an exercise from our Positive Psychology Toolkit©, which is an online repository for mental healthcare exercises, interventions, and assessments.

-If you’re looking for more science-based ways to help others reach their goals, this collection contains 17 validated motivation and goal achievement tools for practitioners.
+Further, if you’re looking for more science-based ways to help others reach their goals, this collection contains 17 validated motivation and goal achievement tools for practitioners.
 Use them to help others turn their dreams into reality by applying the latest science-based behavioral change techniques.

 A Take-Home Message